mohammad-fouladgar/eloquent-builder/README.md

      | Eloquent Filter Settings
      |--------------------------------------------------------------------------
      |
-     | This is the namespace all you Eloquent Model Filters will reside
+     | Here you should specify default all you Eloquent Model Filters.
      |
      */
     'namespace' => 'App\\EloquentFilters\\',